elrnv/tensr/README.md

 Some subset of the features above has already been implemented.

-The goals of this library (in no particular order) are
+The quality criteria for this library (in no particular order) are
  - performance
  - simplicity (usage as well as implementation)
  - safety

-Meeting these goals is work in progress.
+Meeting these criteria is work in progress.

 Higher level algorithms like decompositions are currently outside the scope of this project and are expected to be provided by third-party crates.